friendlyanon/cmake-init/cmake-init/templates/common/README.md

 # Licensing

 <!--
-Please go to https://choosealicense.com/ and choose a license that fits your needs.
-GNU GPLv3 is a pretty nice option ;-)
+Please go to https://choosealicense.com/licenses/ and choose a license that fits your needs.
+The recommended license for a project of this type is the
+{% if exe %}GNU AGPLv3{% else %}Boost Software License 1.0{% end %}.
 -->